NetherlandsForensicInstitute/DNANet/src/synthetic-profile-generation/README.md

 `--epg_shape` takes two ints: `scan_min` and `epg_length`.
 With `--epg_shape 4000 5000`, the code keeps scans from 4000 to 4000+5000 and maps them to a 5000-wide array.
 Let's relate this to a real EPG.
 Scan point 5000 of a real EPG would be mapped to position 1000 in the synthetic EPG, and points 3999 and 9001 in a normal EPG would fall out of bounds.
 The default values were chosen because no allelic peaks are expected to be found outside the range [4000, 9000] of a real EPG.

-### Using tensorflow
-Environment note: `generate.py` has been verified with TensorFlow 2.14.0.
-TensorFlow 2.18.x fails here, and the main project dependencies conflict with installing TF directly.
-Use a separate venv/conda env just for EPG generation, install `tensorflow==2.14.0` there, and run `python generate.py ...` from that env.

 ## Visualizing synthetic EPGs